© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 640m south west of Beckhampton Buildings forming part of a round barrow cemetery on North Down is a scheduled monument protected by Historic England under reference 1013242.
 View the official record →

-Bowl barrow 640m south west of Beckhampton Buildings is a Bronze Age funerary monument forming part of the extensive round barrow cemetery on North Down, Wiltshire.
+Bowl barrow 640m south west of Beckhampton Buildings is a Bronze Age burial mound located on North Down in Wiltshire, part of a wider round barrow cemetery in the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013242.

 Bowl barrow 640m south west of Beckhampton Buildings forming part of a round barrow cemetery on North Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013242.